sravani-bodapati/Inserting-data-and-null-handling/README.md

 # Inserting-data-and-null-handling

 Task Overview
-This task involves creating a database, inserting data with some NULL values, updating records with missing values, and deleting records with missing data.
+This task involves creating a students database, inserting data with some NULL values, updating records with missing values, and deleting records with missing data.

-Database Schema
+Database students
 The database schema consists of two tables: `students` and `attendance`.

 Students Table